‘Young And The Restless’ Spoilers: Reed Kills JT Defending His Mom – Tristan Lake Leabu Exits ‘YR’ Soon!

 Ladies Rally To Protect Reed From Arrest

-The new Y&R spoilers video, see above, shows Phyllis and Sharon horrified at the scene they walk in on when they come by for ladies night at Vickie’s place.
-Nikki’s also there and joins the fray and the four women will work together to protect Reed.
+The new Y&R spoilers video (see above) shows Phyllis and Sharon horrified at the scene they walk in on when they come by for ladies night at Vickie’s place.
+Nikki’s also there and joins the fray, and the four women will work together to protect Reed.
 The kid will be traumatized enough by accidentally killing his father and they don’t want him to wind up in prison.
 That sets the stage for Reed’s exit from Genoa City and the YR character canvas.

 J.T.
 Is backed into a corner today on #YR! pic.twitter.com/w74UX7ELFi